What Is The Ideal Air Conditioner Temperature For Electricity Savings?

 This region has a Mediterranean climate.

-In winter, the best air conditioner temperature is 18 degrees Celsius.
+In winter, the best temperature for reverse cycle heating is 18°C.

 This region has an oceanic climate.